-The aggregate compensation paid and benefits in kind granted by us to our current executive officers and directors, including share-based compensation, for the year ended December 31, 2019, was €2.0 million.
-For the year ended December 31, 2019, we allocated €71 thousand to be accrued to provide retirement indemnity to our directors or executive officers, except to the extent required by French law.
+The aggregate compensation paid and benefits in kind granted by us to our current executive officers and directors, including share-based compensation, for the year ended December 31, 2020, was €2.0 million (excluding share-based compensation related to December 2020 warrants issued pursuant to equity incentive awards and free ordinary shares that were granted to our two founders).
+For the year ended December 31, 2020, we allocated €96 thousand to be accrued to provide retirement indemnity to our directors or executive officers, except to the extent required by French law.